RyanTanYiWei/InterviewCoast/index.md

 ## Reflection and Discussions

-The discussion about water governance has opened the conversation about a broader governance structure that influences
+The discussion about water governance has opened the conversation about a broader governance structure that influences coastal management practices.
+We can see that some of the stregnths of such a structure is conversely also the reason for some weaknesses.

 **Efficient and Science-focused Governance.**
 Singapore’s efficient organizational structure and integrated approach is effective in planning for coastal protections.
 Even with such a centralized form of governance, the focused areas are decentralized (through Adaptation Planning Areas) and dealt with separately with respect to their unique needs and land characteristics.